Bill/Bill.github.io/_posts/2015-11-01-hamstar-transforms-immutable-ruby-collections-better.markdown

 The name "Hamstar" is a portmonteau of "Hamster" and "star".
 I chose the name because of the other feature Hamstar adds, and that is the [Kleene star](https://en.wikipedia.org/wiki/Kleene_star).
 You can use the Kleene star to match all container elements.

-Say you wanted to capitalize all the names of the containers.
-You could:
+Say you wanted to capitalize the `:name` value on every element of the `:container_definitions` array.
+Doing this with `update_in()` would require one call for each element of the array.
+With Hamstar you can do it in a single call using the Kleen star `'*'`.
+Here we use a `'*'`at the top-level to select every association in the top-level hash, and another `'*'` to select every element of the `:container_definitions` value:

 {% highlight ruby %}